Don’t Have a Vehicle Reservation for Glacier National Park?

 There are also some great hikes along this route, including Three Bear Lake Trail (2.4 miles round-trip), Elk Mountain Trail (4.8 miles round-trip), Firebrand Pass (10.7 miles round-trip) and South Boundary Trail (6.8 miles round-trip).

-4. Take advantage of the places in Glacier National Park that don’t require an entry ticket.
+4. Take advantage of the places in Glacier National Park that don’t require a vehicle reservation.

-The cold hard facts are that you need an entry ticket to access the Going-to-the-Sun Road corridor.
-The other cold hard fact is that there is way more to Glacier National Park than just the Going-to-the-Sun Road.
-Other areas to explore: Two Medicine, Many Glacier and the North Fork.
+The cold hard fact is that you need a vehicle reservation to access the Going-to-the-Sun Road corridor from West Glacier/Camas/Rising Sun and the North Fork at the Polebridge Ranger Station.
+The other cold hard fact is that there is way more to Glacier National Park than just the Going-to-the-Sun Road and Bowman Lake.
+Other areas to explore: Two Medicine, Cut Bank, Many Glacier and Firebrand.

 Two Medicine has great hiking trails, a boat tour and water rentals.
 It’s also a short drive from East Glacier Park, which is worth a visit.
 Located in the northeast corner of the park is Many Glacier.
 The area offers hiking trails, horseback trail rides and boat tours.
 You can also rent canoes, row boats or kayaks and paddle the waters of Swiftcurrent Lake, which will give you great views of Many Glacier Hotel.
-In the North Fork, explore Bowman and Kintla lakes, with a stop at the Polebridge Mercantile and the Northern Lights Saloon.
+Keep in mind that these areas of the park may see additional congestion; pack your patience and give yourself plenty of time.

 5. Go with a guide.

-6. Come before June 20 and bike the road.
+6. Come in the spring and bike the road.

 If you’ve never biked the Going-to-the-Sun Road, spring is the time to do it.
 Before the alpine section of the road is opened to vehicles you can ride the road without any restrictions.
 If you can swing it, that’s the best time to do it.
 After the full road is open you can still ride the road but times are limited.
-Cyclists do need a park pass but do not need an entry ticket, no matter when they visit.
+Cyclists do need a park pass but do not need a vehicle reservation, no matter when they visit.
 See more here.